If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 The early warning signs of paranoid schizophrenia usually occur during the teenage years.
 Although the symptoms may be similar to those in adults, schizophrenia may be more difficult to diagnose early on.
 These symptoms are often attributed to the typical changes that many teens go through during development and are rarely given a second thought.

-Common signs of schizophrenia in its earlier stages include:
+Common signs of schizophrenia in teenagers include:

 • Trouble sleeping

-• Sudden drop in grades
+• A sudden drop in grades

 • Different friend group